 Covered calls capitalize on the time decay that naturally occurs after the call option is sold by stock investors.

 The first month I sold covered calls I got a 7% return (call income and capital gains) because I was selling covered calls in a strong bull market on high growth stocks with high option premiums.
 I was hooked.
+After over a year of successful covered call writing, however, I was humbled.
+Stocks began a broad market decline, making a covered call strategy much harder to implement successfully.

 Covered calls can be structured so they generate more income than capital gains, or vise versa.